 The measures should address the needs (i.e. the objectives of general interest recognised by the European Union or the need to protect the rights and freedoms of others) clearly identified in the Problem Analysis.
-As stated by the CJEU, the measure, to be proportionate, shall "genuinely meet" the objective32.
+As stated by the CJEU, the measure, to be proportionate, shall "genuinely meet" the objective.
 Also, the objective must mirror the needs singled out in the problem analysis.

-When assessing the effectiveness of the measure, the legislator must always first verify the effectiveness of already existing measures33.
-In other words, before proposing and adopting new measures, the legislator should consider whether the 'existing measure' is enforced in practice, and whether broadening and/or deepening this measure would already satisfactorily address the problem identified in the Problem Analysis.
-In the case of a pre-existing measure, requiring that the data to be processed must be adequate, relevant and not excessive in relation to that purpose, become diluted, possibly to the extent of practical irrelevance, where the purpose itself is left without any meaningful definition or limitation." (emphasis supplied).
+When assessing the effectiveness of the measure, the legislator must always first verify the effectiveness of already existing measures.
+In other words, before proposing and adopting new measures, the legislator should consider whether the 'existing measure' is enforced in that the data to be processed must be adequate, relevant and not excessive in relation to that purpose, become diluted, possibly to the extent of practical irrelevance, where the purpose itself is left without any meaningful definition or limitation." (emphasis supplied).

-32 CJEU, joined cases C-203/15 and C-698/15, Tele2 Sverige AB, ECLI:EU:C:2016:970 para.94: "With due regard to the principle of proportionality, limitations may be imposed on the exercise of those rights and freedoms only if they are necessary and if they genuinely meet objectives of general interest recognised by the European Union or the need to protect the rights and freedoms of others" (emphasis supplied).
+&lt;sup>32 CJEU, joined cases C-203/15 and C-698/15, Tele2 Sverige AB, ECLI:EU:C:2016:970 para.94: "With due regard to the principle of proportionality, limitations may be imposed on the exercise of those rights and freedoms only if they are necessary and if they genuinely meet objectives of general interest recognised by the European Union or the need to protect the rights and freedoms of others" (emphasis supplied).